cchagnon/getting-and-cleaning-data-assignment/CodeBook.md

 Charles A. Chagnon
 2017-04-18

-#### Codebook
+### Codebook

 See [README.md](README.md) for further detail on the source data used.

 **Primary Record Identifiers**
-- subject: The ID of the test subject
+- subject: The integer ID of the test subject

--   activity: The type of activity performed when the corresponding measurements were taken
+-   activity: The integer ID of the activity performed when the corresponding measurements were taken

 **Activity Labels**
+Indicate that during the measurement:

-1. WALKING: Subject was walking during the measurement.
+1. WALKING: Subject was walking

-1. WALKING\_UPSTAIRS: Subject was walking up a staircase during the measurement.
+2. WALKING\_UPSTAIRS: Subject was walking up a staircase

-2. WALKING\_DOWNSTAIRS: Subject was walking down a staircase during the measurement.
+3. WALKING\_DOWNSTAIRS: Subject was walking down a staircase

-3. SITTING: Subject was sitting during the measurement.
+4. SITTING: Subject was sitting

-4. STANDING: Subject was standing during the measurement.
+5. STANDING: Subject was standing

-5. LAYING: Subject was laying down during the measurement.
+6. LAYING: Subject was lying down

 **Measures**
-561 columns of data as described above: \* tBodyAcc-mean()-X
+561 columns of data as described above.
+Floating-point numbers representing 3-axial linear acceleration and angular velocity as measured by a smartphone's accelerometer and gyroscope:

+-   tBodyAcc-mean()-X

 -   tBodyAcc-mean()-Y